The Federal Government revealed in November 2018 that 40 million Nigerians suffer from one form of mental disorder or the other.

 Taking a look at the Nigerian society, the negative attitude of people to the mentally ill includes referring to these people as dangerous, suspicious, unstable, unreliable, irresponsible, and homicidal.
 These labels on the behaviour of the mentally ill have aggravated stereotypes and provoked further prejudices on people with mental illnesses.

 Consequently, persons with mental illness often have to struggle with a double problem.
 First, they have to cope with the symptoms of the disease itself; depending on the particular mental disorder they may be having problems such as recurrent hallucinations, delusions, anxiety or mood swings.
-These symptoms can make it difficult for someone with mental illness to work, live independently or achieve a good quality of life.
+These symptoms can make it difficult for someone with mental illness to work, live independently or achieve a good quality of life, check the latest liberatorx2 reviews.

 Secondly, the misunderstandings of society about the various mental disorders result in stigma.
 Some persons who manage their mental illness well enough to work still have tremendous difficulties finding a job because employers discriminate against them.